Washing Hands Saves Lives

 In Ghana, diarrhoea accounts for 25% of all deaths in children under five.
 Hand washing is the most cost effective way to prevent kids dying unnecessarily.
 We want to build toilets and teach African kids to wash their hands, this is proven to be the best way to reduce unnecessarily deaths.

-Village by Village
+Charity information: Village by Village

 Diarrhoeal disease remains one of the world's biggest killers, with UNICEF estimating it kills a child every 30 seconds.
 In Ghana, diarrhoea accounts for 25 percent of all deaths in children under five and is among the top three reported causes of deaths.